debbhiesoy/cypress-io/README.md

 2) Explanation per tests are documented on the code
 3) Once ready to validate the tests in cypress.
 Just run  command ```npx cypress open```

+## Additional Notes
+This code ```/// <reference types="Cypress"/>``` suggest intellisense to all Cypress commands which serves as a helper to all Cypress commands & documents link you might need.
+Or the other way around is you can simply add ```jsconfig.json``` which provides same methodology on the code above.

 ## References
 * [Cypress](https://www.cypress.io/)
 * [Shaun Wassell Cypress Tutorial](https://www.linkedin.com/learning/end-to-end-javascript-testing-with-cypress-io)